 - Include a copy of your transcript and any other supporting document(s) (if available).

-- Send the form(s) via email attachment to Bill Kovari, Director of Certification at email@example.com in the School of Education for signature and University seal.
-Please allow up to 15 business days for processing.
+- Send the form(s) via email attachment to Linda Guyette, Director for Certification Services, at email@example.com in the School of Education for signature and University seal.
+Please allow up to 3 business days for processing.

 Teachers holding valid certification in other states may apply to NYSED for the issuance of a Conditional certificate in the State of New York through Interstate Reciprocity, provided the subject area and grade level are comparable to a NYS certificate.
 In addition to possessing a valid certificate from another state, New York requires the completion of an approved teacher education program that is comparable to New York State requirements or three years of satisfactory teaching experience within the previous seven years under a qualifying certificate in a subject area and grade level comparable to a NYS certificate.
 View more information regarding the acceptability of your state's certificate in New York.
 The Office of Teaching Initiatives (not Pace University) determines eligibility for certification once an application has been submitted, and a review of your credentials has been completed.
 The above links will go over the steps required and if you have any questions please contact NYSED.